DFE-Digital/tra-digital-design-history/app/posts/get-an-identity/2022-08-05-no-account-choice.md

 - at the end of the journey users could decide whether to make 'an account'
 - we gave reasons why they might return
-- they could change the email address they would use for their account
+- users could change the email address they would use for their account
-- could choose not to associate their account with an email
+- users could choose not to associate their account with an email
-- gave guidance on not using shared email addresses
+- we gave guidance on not using shared email addresses

 However, in practice and given the technical implementation, this is not a true choice.
 We would still be creating a central record for them in Get an identity.
 Users who chose not to create an account would just be missing out on the shortcut.